TPearson707/School_Notes/History_102/First_Exam/Exploration_Colonizing_Americas.md

    * Lima, Peru established by Pizarro in 1535

    * Spanish gain full control of Inca Empire in 1572 (end of the Inca)

+## Why Were the Spanish so Successful?

+   * Four Factos -
+     - Conquistadors went for the top of the imperial pyramid
+     - Individuals and groups contested the hierarchical power structure
+     - European-introduced diseases took a devastating toll
+     - Technology like Eurpean steel weaponsand armour, and horses

+## From conquest to colonialism

+   * Creoles
+     - Spaniards born in America became the elite

+   * Conquistadors
+     - shift from looting to exploitation of Native American labor in mines & agriculture
+       - Discovered silver in Bolivia (1545) and northern Mexico (1556)
+       - Gold in Chile (1552)
+       - Mercury in Peru (1563)

+     - Mapuche

+## Exploitation of Mineral and Tropicla Resources

+   * Columbian Exchange
+     - exchange of plants, animals, and diseases between Americas and rest of world

+   * Repartimiento
+     - Labour assignment

+       - Obligation by villagers to send stipulated numbers of peo;ple as labourers to a contractor, who had the right to exploit a mine or other labour-intesive enterprise; the contractors paid the labourers minimal wages and bound them through debt peonage (repayment of money adv) to their business

+   * Silver mines Potosi

+# North American Settlemnets

+  * Settlements weren't successful until the 17th century

+  * Jamestown (1607), Quebec (1608), Plymouth and Boston (1620 & 1630), and New Amsterdam (1625)

+  * Settlements continually struggled to survive and grow

+  * North American settlements were not territotial conquests **AT FIRST**

+## Native Americans

+   * Smallpox
+     - as devastating in North America as in South America as European settlers began trading with Native Americans

+   * Introduction of guns
+     - iroquois armed uprising in 1600s

+   * Jesuit conversion of Native Americans to Christianity
+     - Created a creaole christianity similar to Mexicans after Spanish conquest of the Aztecs

+## Social Strata, Castess and Ethnic Groups in the Colonialized Americas

+   * Social Elite / Creaols
+     - Heirs of Spanish coneuistadors and estate owners
+       - Top tier of society known as creoles

+   * Lower Creoles
+     - Second tier of creole society
+     - Craftspeople & traders, theoretically those who worked with their hands
+     - Many employed Native Americans and/or black slaves
+   * Mestizos and Mulattoes
+     - Mixed European-Native American and European-African "caste" (casta)
+     - Mestizos (Spanish) or Mesticos (Portuguese) Iberian fathers & Native American mothers
+     - Mulatos - Iberian fathers and black mothers
+     - Casta formed third largest

+# Women
+  * Roles depended on their social standing
+# Native Americans
+  * Can be found at all social levels
+    - No real social distinctions after 150 years of Spanish conquest due to 80% of population decimated due to disease
+    - Pueblos and cabildos

+## Assimilation into European Culture
+   * Catholic missionaries
+     - Spain & Portugal relied heavily on Catholic Church for their rules in Ameria
+   * Education and the Arts
+     - New World universities taught theology, church law and Native American languages
+   * Protestantism in New England
+     - Anne Hutchinson - leader and early proponent of women's rights
+     - Antinomian

+#